Skip to main content

 Arguments: A Duration for this interval.

-Emits Tokio time Instants on a repeated interval.
-The first tick completes imediately.
-Missed ticks will be scheduled as soon as possible, and the Instant will be the missed time, not the late time.
+Emits units () on a repeated interval.
+The first tick completes immediately.
+Missed ticks will be scheduled as soon as possible.

 Note that this requires the hydroflow instance be run within a Tokio Runtime.
 The easiest way to do this is with a #[hydroflow::main] annotation on async fn main() { ... } as in the example below.